flamily/irs/README.md

 sudo -u postgres psql irs < db/test.sql
 ```

+### Nuking
+To start from scratch, run:
+```
+echo "DROP SCHEMA public CASCADE; CREATE SCHEMA public;" | sudo -u postgres psql irs
+```

+## Code Quality

 ### Pre-commit Checks
 Before doing your commits, git add your changed files and run `pre-commit` to do some syntax and code quality
 checks.
 When it can, pre-commit will correct those files for you.

 *Note: You will need to re-add any files that pre-commit fixes up for you.*

-### Nuking
-To start from scratch, run:
-```
-echo "DROP SCHEMA public CASCADE; CREATE SCHEMA public;" | sudo -u postgres psql irs
-```